CloudBytes-Academy/CloudBytes.dev/README.md

 Alternatively ....

-#### Cloning manually and creating a Python virtual environment

-Yeah, 🤕😐I'm not gonna be part of this.
-You're on your own.

 ## Running the site locally

 This repository comes packaged with Firebase Hosting Emulator tool that can be used to serve the website locally.